-North American University is equipped with staff members capable of handling minor emergencies, whom may be able to direct you to the appropriate person regarding health information.
+North American University is equipped with staff members that have their CPR, First Aid and AED Certification.
+If an emergency arises please notify the closest staff member and/or security personnel.
+Please be advised that these staff members and security are equipped to handle minor emergencies and may be able to direct you to the appropriate person regarding health information.